 Warré beehives for sustainable bee-friendly beekeeping.

 As a beekeeper with long experience in woodworking, I found it natural to build my own hives and share them with others.
-To build the most bee-friendly hives, we used the original and universally accepted specifications by Abbé Émile Warré and have them for sale through our site.
+To build the most bee-friendly hives, I use the original and universally accepted specifications by Abbé Émile Warré and have them for sale through our site.

 The Warré Hive demonstrated by David Heaf at the 2011 Natural Beekeeping Conference: YouTube Video